Who We Are

 In 1982, the United Givers Fund was transformed into the United Way of Rutherford County under the leadership of Dot Harrison, the first female board chair.
 The organization began serving Cannon County in the early 1990s, and in 2005 the name changed to United Way of Rutherford and Cannon Counties.
 The United Way grossed $100,000 in 1968, $1 million in 1991, and $2 million in 1999.
 The 2013-2014 campaign reached $3.4 million.
 The United Way grossed $100,000 in 1968, $1 million in 1991, and $2 million in 1999.
 The 2013-2014 campaign reached $3.4 million.
 The United Way grossed $100,000 in 1968, $1 million in 1991, and $2 million in 1999.
 The 2013-2014 campaign reached $3.4 million.

-Today, the United Way of Rutherford and Cannon Counties continues to meet and exceed its campaign goals.
-In 2023, the United Way of Rutherford and Cannon Counties expanded to serve Lincoln, Bedford, Rutherford and Cannon Counties.
+Today, the United Way of South Central Tennessee continues to meet and exceed its campaign goals.
+In 2023, the United Way of Rutherford and Cannon Counties expanded to serve Lincoln, Bedford, Rutherford, Cannon Counties, and in 2024, Coffee, Warren, and Moore Counties.
 Your local United Way takes pride in being an accountable, efficient and transparent community impact organization.